Frequently Asked Questions (Help)

 All these questions must be answered before you can match the correct rod to your fisherman.

-You can find more information about Selecting the Right Rod on
+You can find more information about selecting the right fishing rod on How to buy a fishing rod

-2. Question: How to Attach the line to a Fishing Pole?
+How to Attach the line to a fishing pole?

 A single overhand loop on the braid lilian material connected to the pole's tip is all you need.